caracal-pipeline/stimela/docs/source/fundamentals/basics.rst

   * a CASA task

-  A *cab definition* (see :ref:`cabdes`) is a YaML document that tells stimela how to invoke the task, and what its inputs and outputs are (this is collectively known as a *schema*).
+  A *cab definition* (see :ref:`cabdefs`) is a YaML document that tells stimela how to invoke the task, and what its inputs and outputs are (this is collectively known as a *schema*).
 You can write your own cab definitions, and mix-and-match them with standard cabs shipped in stimela's companion ``cult-cargo`` package.

   Cabs cab be executed natively (i.e. directly on the host OS), inside a Python virtual environment, or in a :ref:`container <containers>`.
 The latter option is key to making reproducable workflows.